omega-800/ost-vpn-proposal/main.typ

 #import "./lib.typ": *

-#show: project.with(
-  title: "Proposal for changing the OST Auth solution", subtitle: "Striving for a more open educational environment", )
+#show: project.with(title: "Proposal for changing the OST Auth solution")

 = Context